 "These human effects can take many forms, but the most likely attack includes infecting the brain and disrupting its function or chemistry.
 This has been a known area of focus by the Chinese military for over two decades," he said, pointing at the easel.
 "The goal of these attacks would be to disrupt cognition, slow decision-making, cause depression or apathy, and in general degrade the fighting capability of the infected population.
 The likely effects could vary widely, though, since the brain is incredibly complicated.
-These weapons are currently classified as WMDs and CBRN threats.
-A threat report from the Division G-2 assesses that there is a moderate likelihood of use by the Chinese given the scale of the upcoming conflict.
-Pending your questions, sir.
-That concludes my threat update," Capt.
-Blakely finished, looking over to the staff seated on a bench.
+These weapons are currently classified as WMDs and "Do we have a list of indicators?
+Any symptoms we could look for?"
+I said, trying to sound casual to keep the young captain relaxed.